Chapter 12, Parenting Through the Veil

 Because Lorna had asked us not to tell people about her illness, comparatively few people knew.
 Her brother and sisters didn’t know until the night before she passed away.

-When it was announced in our Ward Sacrament Meeting that Lorna Jenkins had passed away that morning, I was told there was an audible gasp from the congregation, then the tears started flowing.
-Consequently, starting after Church and for the rest of the week, there was a steady flow of friends and neighbors stopping by the house offering their condolences and asking the “what, how and when” questions.
+When it was announced in our ward sacrament meeting that Lorna Jenkins had passed away that morning, I was told there was an audible gasp from the congregation.
+Then the tears started flowing.
+Consequently, starting after church and for the rest of the week, a steady flow of friends and neighbors stopped by the house to offer their condolences and asking the “what, how and when” questions.

 They visited for a few minutes, then President Butler asked Katie if she would like a blessing.

 The blessing began to close when President Butler said, “Katie, your mom is here.
 She is in the room with us.
 She is standing right in front of you.”
 Then he said a couple of more things, which I don’t have any remembrance of, and closed the blessing.
 He turned off the light, grabbed his wife, and told me to sit there a minute and not to come out until I was ready.
 He excused himself to go talk with my dad.

 So there I sat in the office chair in the dark with my mother in the room.
 I had the initial thought that this could be a special experience.
 I questioned if I had the faith to have a special experience, and I now realize that I thought I needed faith to see her with my physical eyes.

 I began looking at an empty chair in the room, anxiously waiting for this special experience.
 I sat for about a minute, then I realized something.
 I had no idea what to expect.
 It was at this moment that I had my first conversation with my mother since she passed away.
 This is how it went, and I will be forever grateful for the lesson she taught me.